 Tearfund Ireland is determined to strengthen Ethiopian communities so they are more resilient in the face of climate change and disasters such as drought.

 Ethiopia is one of Africa’s fastest growing economies, and as a result of Sustainable Development Goals one and two, major strides have been made in overall reductions in poverty and hunger levels.
 However, as Africa’s second most populous country, Ethiopia has an enormous number of people living in poverty.
-This year alone, nationwide unrest and insecurity have delayed the country’s progress.
-However, the state of emergency has thankfully been lifted, and the new government appears to be increasing hope and raising morale.

 The districts we work in – the Wolaita and Sidama Zones, and the Nazareth / Oromia Region – are characterised by high population density, limited livelihood options, falling agricultural production, high unemployment and high migration.
 Recently, climate change-induced shocks have had a major bearing on people’s economic and social lives.
 We have been working to increase resilience among communities, and prepare people for these shocks and recurrent stresses.
 So far we have reached over 37,000 vulnerable people.

 - To increase the preparation and resilience of vulnerable people to environmental shocks and recurrent stresses.